Ryan-Martin22/Quizee-Rascal/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

+## Credits

+### Code
+*  A tutorial on Youtube gave me a base knowledge of steps needed to create a quiz and how to develop a basic quiz structure. [link][https://www.youtube.com/watch?v=dtKciwk_si4]

+### Content
+* All content was written by the developer.

+### Media
+* All images were created by myself based of font obtained from dafont.com

+### Acknowledgements
+* My Mentor for the continuous feedback and invaluable help i recieved throughout the duration of my project.
+* My peers on Slack for assistance on all queries i had.